bajamircea/bajamircea.github.io/_posts/2022-01-09-dedekind-cut.markdown

 sets and in particular treating the infinite as an actual thing as is the case for the definition of a real number as a pair of infinite sets.

+Treating the infinite as an actual (e.g. each real number involves a set of infinite rationals) as opposed to a potential (e.g. you can always have another natural number) is a distinction and controversy that goes at least as far back as Aristotle.

 # References